Intercession: In the early Church

+A very powerful intercessory prayer scripture in the Bible is Bible Verse James 5:16: Pray for each other so that you may be healed.
+The prayer of a righteous person is powerful and effective.

 Saints

-Intercession of the saints is a doctrine held by the Eastern Orthodox, Oriental Orthodox and Roman Catholic Churches that saints may be asked to intercede (or pray) for others.
-The doctrine of requesting intercession from saints can be found in Christian writings from the 3rd century AD, such as from Origen and Clement of Alexandria.
+Intercession of the saints is a doctrine held by the Eastern Orthodox, Oriental Orthodox, Roman Catholic, Lutheran and Anglican churches that teaches that saints intercede (or pray) for the Church.
+The doctrine of requesting intercession from saints, known as the invocation of saints, can be found in Christian writings from the 3rd century AD, such as from Origen and Clement of Alexandria.
+The invocation of the saints is practiced by the Orthodox and Roman Catholic churches, though not by the Lutheran and Anglican churches (apart from those of Evangelical Catholic or Anglo-Catholic churchmanship, respectively).
+The comprecation of saints is the practice in which Christians ask God directly for a share in the prayers offered by the saints; the comprecation of the saints is done by Orthodox, Catholics, Lutherans and Anglicans.

+Christian traditions differ on the necessity of intercession.
+Some Christian traditions have insisted on the intercessory roles of Mary and other saints.
+Protestants largely reject saintly intercession.

 The dead

-In addition to praying for each other in life, early Christians would pray for those who had died.
+In addition to praying for those still living, early Christians would pray for those who had died.
 There is no unequivocal evidence that Christians began to pray for the dead before the third century AD.
-G. F. Hamilton argues that the earliest example of Church prayer on behalf of dead Christians are found in the Sacramentary of Serapion of Thmuis (350 AD).
+G. F. Hamilton argues that the earliest example of Church prayer on behalf of dead Christians is found in the Sacramentary of Serapion of Thmuis (350 AD).
 Rather than pray for the departed in regular church services on Sunday, these early Christians would hold special commemorative occasions during the week.
 There was a sharp distinction drawn between remembering and praying on behalf of the dead, and those who were the "'faithfully' departed", where Christians would only pray for those who had died as believers.
 The First Epistle of Clement (95 AD) contains a prayer which, while mainly for protection for the living, also includes the dead.
 Even quite early, a distinction was drawn between those who had died as Christians, and those who had died as unbelievers.
 In the Martyrdom of Polycarp (155 AD), Polycarp is killed and his bones are taken by fellow Christians and a shrine is set up to him, where they may remember his martyrdom.
 In contrast, the "Apology of Aristides" shows how those who were not Christians were grieved for, while the dead faithful were rejoiced over.